A research agenda on think tanks

 The research landscape today

-- Historical studies of a particular polity’s think tank tradition (such as by Stone & Denham) – and this mainly focuses on the usual developed countries like the USA, UK, and Western Europe;
+- Historical studies of a particular polity’s think tank tradition +– but this has usually focused on developed countries like the USA, UK, and countries in Western Europe.

-- Academics within the tradition of power structure research + and investigative social science have focused on how certain think tanks act as ideological shock troops and sock puppets or cooperate stooges across a number of policy domains; and
+- Academics within the tradition of power structure research +. and investigative social science have focused on how certain think tanks act as ideological shock troops and sock puppets or cooperate stooges across a number of policy domains.

 - New, specifically sociological, research has taken an interest in the ideas created by think tanks.
 This research also focuses on think tank researchers as representing a distinct mode of intellectual engagement and what the rise of these organisations might mean for the role of critical academic social science in the public sphere.